kubernetes/community/contributors/design-proposals/image-provenance.md

 There will be a cache of decisions in the admission controller.
 TTL will be user-controllable, but default to 1 hour for allows and 30s for denies.
-Low TTL for deny allows user to correct a setting on the backend and see the fix rapidly.
+Low TTL for deny allows users to correct a setting on the backend and see the fix rapidly.
 It is assumed that denies are infrequent.
 Caching allows permits RC to scale up services even during short unavailability of the webhook backend.
 The ImageReviewSpec is used as the key to the cache.